vivo-community/vivo-scholar-ui/README.md

 Pages are represented by a template file and corresponding GraphQL query file.
 Adding new or editing existing templates and queries are the expected means of customization.

 Web Components are the primary method of encapsulating core styles and behaviors.
 They can be used to build new templates and will also provide embeddable 'widgets' for use on other sites.
+They are not generally
+*not* re-usable in a wholly separate context, except the [Embeddable Components](#embeddable-components)

 Server side rendering should be used for most pages where primary content is part of the document and then progressively enhanced with javascript.
 Searches and other complex UIs will be an exception.